-Inclement Weather Hotline, 804.278.4364
+Inclement Weather Hotline, (804) 278-4364

-As a general rule, Union Presbyterian Seminary will remain open on its normal schedule.
-If, in the judgment of the appropriate administrators, inclement weather requires that classes be canceled or delayed, appropriate announcements will be communicated, first to Union e-mail addresses if possible, and then through the following channels:: WWBT Channel 12, WTVR Channel 6, radio stations WRVA 1140AM, WRXL 102.1 FM, WRNL 910 AM, and WRVQ 94.5 FM.
+As a general rule, the seminary will remain open on its normal schedule.
+If, in the judgment of the appropriate administrators, inclement weather requires that classes be canceled or delayed, appropriate announcements will be communicated, first to UPSem e-mail addresses if possible, and then through the following channels:: WWBT Channel 12, WTVR Channel 6, radio stations WRVA 1140AM, WRXL 102.1 FM, WRNL 910 AM, and WRVQ 94.5 FM.
 Closing and delay information will also be available on our website and on the Inclement Weather Hotline.
-Union's Inclement Weather and School Closing Policy can be viewed in the Policy and Procedures booklet found at www.upsem.net.
+UPSem's Inclement Weather and School Closing Policy can be viewed in the Policy and Procedures booklet found at www.upsem.net.